Here is how to limit Windows Update Bandwidth in Windows 10.

 Windows Update has always used Background Intelligent Transfer Service (BITS) to download updates.
 BITS uses idle bandwidth to get them, so in theory, if you are actively using your internet for something else, the algorithm for downloading of updates should sense this and back off or lower its bandwidth consumption.
 However, due to the size and frequency of Windows 10 updates, this does not seem to actually work as well on the latest OS, compared to previous releases of Windows.
 Many users have been complaining that Windows 10 updates disrupt their online activities too much.
 The newly added option to control the bandwidth should appease some of these complaints.

-To Foreground Update Bandwidth in Windows 10, do the following.
+To Limit Windows Update Bandwidth in Windows 10

 - Open the Settings app.